tradingstrategy-ai/docs/source/glossary.rst

         Trend-following is a trading strategy that seeks to profit from the directional movement of prices in financial markets.
 The strategy involves analyzing the historical price data of an asset to identify trends and then making trades in the direction of the trend.

-        Trend-following traders typically use technical analysis tools and :term:`technical indicators <technical indicator>`, such as :term:`moving averages <EMA>`, trend lines, and momentum indicators, to identify trends and determine when to enter or exit trades.
+        Trend-following traders typically use technical analysis tools and :term:`technical indicators <technical indicator>`, such as :term:`moving averages <EMA>`, trend lines, and :term:`momentum` indicators, to identify trends and determine when to enter or exit trades.
 The goal is to buy an asset when the trend is bullish (i.e., prices are rising) and sell it when the trend is bearish (i.e., prices are falling).

         The key principle of trend-following is to let profits run and cut losses quickly.
 This means that trend-following traders will typically use stop loss orders or other risk management techniques to limit their potential losses if the trend reverses.